paglab/paglab.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the PrecisionAg Lab
-        content: Take a look at what we're working on...
-        align: center
-        background:
-          image:
-            filename: duernast9_autumn.jpg
-            filters:
-              brightness: 0.7
-          position: right
-          color: '#666'
       - title: Discover & Develop & Deploy:flying_saucer:️
         content: 'Discover the truth, develop the technology, deploy the practice, by exploring your new ideas together!'
         align: left